Computers in Business

 Auditing, Governance and Scandals

-In this module you'll develop an understanding of alternative perspectives on the role of external audit, audit theory and practice and the role of judgement in audit.
+This module uses a combination of lectures and group work to develop students' understanding of alternative perspectives on the role of external audit, audit theory and practice and the role of judgement in audit.
 The module also includes a critical review of corporate scandals and the associated failures in corporate governance systems/procedures.
-You'll have ten two-hour lectures and three one-hour seminars to cover material in this module.

 This module introduces and develops frameworks which enable businesses to understand the buying behaviour of consumers.